 You can usually access Wi-Fi in places like cafes, restaurants and hotels, sometimes for free, or you can pay to access the internet for a set time period.
 Some phone apps can seek out Wi-Fi networks and prompt you to connect to them so that you don't have to do this manually.

 This is particularly useful for downloading maps, checking emails or browsing social networks - all of which would otherwise soon rack up data charges if a mobile internet connection was used.
 Remember, you don't need 'data roaming' switched on to access Wi-Fi.
 But this does mean you will need to stay within range of the Wi-Fi to avoid losing your connection.
 If you haven't turned data roaming off while using Wi-Fi and the Wi-Fi signal drops, your phone may automatically seek out a mobile network to keep you connected and you may therefore incur data charges.

 All mobile operators have to apply a cut-off limit once you have used €50 (excluding VAT) – around £36 – of data per month, wherever you travel in the world unless you choose another limit.

 The provider must send you an alert to your phone when you reach 80% and then 100% of the agreed data roaming limit.
 Operators must stop charging for data at the 100% point, unless you agree to continue to use data.

 How much will it cost to use my phone abroad if I haven't bought a roaming product or allowance?

 Calls and texts

-The cost of using your phone within the European Union is capped under EU law, which sets out ‘euro-tariffs'.
+The cost of using a phone within the European Union is capped under EU law.

-These tariffs are available across most European countries but not in Switzerland or Turkey so beware that you could be charged more for using your mobile in these countries.
+The caps apply across most European countries but not in Switzerland or Turkey so beware that you could be charged more for using your mobiles in these countries.

-You should automatically benefit from the euro-tariffs, unless you have chosen to opt out (for example by taking out a roaming bundle offered by your provider).
+Travellers within the EU should automatically benefit from the caps, unless they have deliberately chosen to opt out (for example, by buying a roaming bundle).